Home

 Bonus:

-A good Ketubah artist / company is MP Artworks
+A good Ketubah artist/company is MP Artworks

 MP Artworks offers a 10% discount on the purchase of all Ketubot (plural for Ketubah).
 Use Discount Code #: KRFJ8A10A

-If you order a Chuppah from this same company - they offer $50.00 off the purchase of Chuppot (plural for Chuppah), wedding canopy.
+If you order a Chuppah from this same company – they offer $50.00 off the purchase of Chuppot (plural for Chuppah), a wedding canopy.
 Use Discount Code #: KRFJ8A10A-C

 MP Artworks also offers Free Personalization when you order both.

-A nice savings when wedding budgets are important.
+Nice savings when wedding budgets are important.